 - guid_one The GUID of the subject entity.

 - relationship The type of the relationship.

 - guid_two The GUID of the target entity.

-- time_created Unix timestamp of when the relationship is created.

 Secundairy tables

 Table: access collections

 This table defines Access Collections, which grant users access to Entities or Annotations.

 - id A unique IDentifier - name The name of the access collection - owner_guid The GUID of the owning entity (eg. a user or a group) - subtype the subtype of the access collection (eg. friends or group_acl)